ryonaya/Enhanced-Prompt-Input-Overlay/README.md

 # Enhanced-Prompt-Input-Overlay
-Better visualization for creating prompt for AI image generation.
+Visualization for creating prompt for text-to-image.

 ## This is a work in progress.